 Kerosene is a flammable liquid mixture of chemicals that are produced in the distillation of crude oil.
 To produce kerosene, crude oil is distilled in a distillation tower in a process similar to that used to produce diesel and gasoline.
-It is a medium weight distillate in the refining process, and can be produced by distilling crude oil (here it is known as straight run kerosene) or by cracking heavier petroleum (here it is known as cracked kerosene).
-The chemical composition of kerosene is fairly complex, and it is a complex mixture of paraffins (55.2%), naphthenes (40.9%), and aromatics (3.9%).
+It is a medium weight distillate in the refining process, and can be produced by distilling crude oil (here it is known as straight run kerosene) or by hydrocarbon cracking heavier petroleum (here it is known as cracked kerosene).
+The chemical composition of kerosene is fairly complex, and it is a complex mixture of paraffins (55.2%), naphthenes (40.9%), and aromatic hydrocarbons (3.9%).
 Kerosene tends to contain hydrocarbons that have anywhere from 11 to 13 carbons in the chains.
 Liquid kerosene fuels contain potentially harmful compounds, including hexane and benzene.

 Although the use of kerosene in many places has decreased over the years as a result of improved access to electricity and natural gas, it is still used extensively in the developing world for cooking, heating, and lighting.
 Kerosene cooking is extensive in developing countries, especially among urban populations.
 Kerosene is often seen as a good alternative to solid fuels, biomass, and coal and thus kerosene lanterns are used in places where access to electricity is not available.
 It is estimated that globally 500 million households use fuels such as kerosene for lighting.